-- group identifier: a 32 bit unsigned integer uniquely identifying the group - group type: to determine group semantics (see Section 5.6.1) - counters: updated when packets are processed by a group - action buckets: an ordered list of action buckets, where each action bucket contains a set of actions to execute and associated parameters
+- group identifier: a 32 bit unsigned integer uniquely identifying the group on the OpenFlow switch. - group type: to determine group semantics (see Section 5.6.1). - counters: updated when packets are processed by a group.

+• action buckets: an ordered list of action buckets, where each action bucket contains a set of actions to execute and associated parameters.
+The actions in a bucket are always applied as an action set (see 5.10).